chef/chef-web-docs/chef_master/source/resource_powershell_script.rst

 =====================================================
 .. tag resource_powershell_script_actions

-This resource has the following actions:
+The powershell_script resource has the following actions:

 ``:nothing``
    Inherited from **execute** resource.
 Prevent a command from running.
 This action is used to specify that a command is run only when another resource notifies it.